Updated on by Hayley Brown

 Traditional business models are shifting due to new digital technology.
 With its implementation it can provide organisations with more revenue opportunities, and give customers more value.
 For instance, during the pandemic many traditional brick and mortar shops turned to e-commerce sites to sell their products.

-A large-scale example would be Peleton, as mentioned in the Harvard Business Review, The 4 Tiers of Digital Transformation.
+A large-scale example would be Peloton, as mentioned in the Harvard Business Review, The 4 Tiers of Digital Transformation.
 “Peloton uses product-sensor data from its exercise equipment to create a community of users and to match individual users with suitable trainers.”
 Therefore not only do they generate revenue from the sale of their exercise products.
 But with a subscription based workout application as well.

 Peloton has the ability to develop deeper customer relationships, and deliver great customer experiences.
 With the in-built personalisation for their customers based on the user-interaction data generated.